wazuh/wazuh/src/engine/tools/engine-suite/README.md

 - **Integrations Management**: Allows you to create, add, update and delete integrations centrally.

 - **Generation of Documentation and Resources**: Generates documentation, graphics and manifests for integrations, facilitating administration and monitoring.

+## Engine policy
+- **Policy Management**:
+    - **List and Get Policies**: Provides the ability to list and get details of policies.
+    - **Creation of Policies**: Allows you to create new policies, specifying assets such as decoders, rules, integrations, etc.
+    - **Deletion and Update**: Provides the ability to delete or update existing policies, providing flexibility in configuration management.

 ## Engine test